Discover the Perfect Blend of Temperature, Humidity, & Airflow for Sleep

 Another fringe benefit is the steady hum of white noise most fans create.
-This effect can be so soothing that you might even want to use a comparatively noisy box fan if your ceiling fan is too quiet.
-White noise can not only help you fall asleep, it can help you stay asleep by muffling middle-of-the-night noises that might otherwise wake you up.
+White noise can not only help you fall asleep, but it can also help you stay asleep by muffling middle-of-the-night noises that might otherwise wake you up.

 Program Your Thermostat to Help You Wake Up

 Waking up in the morning can be tough — even more so when your room is chilly, and your blankets are cozy!
 Combat this through the help of a programmable thermostat.
 These devices allow you to schedule changes in your home’s temperature throughout the day.
 So, if you want to avoid oversleeping, consider scheduling a temperature increase about 20 minutes before you wake up.